cfagiani/flotilla/README.md

 * unit tests
 * dockerfile for running (ensure NODE_ENV env var set to production)
 * ready button should disappear after click
-* make chat window auto-scroll to bottom if scroll bar is at bottom
 * include heading in intel
 * fix singular/plural in hit/miss chat message